 In my paintings, part-figurative, part-magical realism, I seek to achieve a childlike vision - an attempt to access the purity of 'childish' imagination, memories, emotions, dreams and instincts - and paint predominantly childlike subjects in communion with an animal counterpart.
 The animals represent aspects of the Wildish nature within us all; the child, our child-self within.
-I paint the protection, and healing, of both the human subject and the animal; my hope is to foster the reintegration of this childlike self with her wild nature, her instincts and intuition, as well as to portray a celebration of the wild, both within us and in the natural world.
+I paint the protection, and healing, of both the human subject and the animal; my hope is to foster the reintegration of this childlike self with instinct and intuition, as well as to portray a celebration of the wild, both within us and in the natural world.
 I see so much disconnect in the world, in particular in our relationship with nature but also within our human relationships, and my aim is to wordlessly speak of the connection we hope for and dream of; to offer an answer to the human need for wildness, magic and mystery, and above all, trust and healing.

 For many years now I have dipped into the rich well of Jungian psychology and mythology to inform my work as a painter.
 The archetypes of the forest and the sea as representing the unconscious psyche feature regularly in my work as backdrops - 'landscapes of the soul'.
-I endeavour to capture something of the darkness of the psyche - its sinister elements - whilst emphasising the illuminating experience of delving into the shadowier places of ourselves.
+I endeavour to capture something of the darkness of the psyche whilst emphasising the illuminating experience of delving into the shadowier places of ourselves.
 The carrying of light - synonymous with my own name - is a motif I love to explore.
 Being able to carry light is an expression of having knowledge - an awareness that will guide towards greater and greater clarity.